raspberrypilearning/hello-world-simplified/en/step_7.md

 --- task ---

-**Test:** Run your project.
+**Test:** Run your code.
 When the program reaches the `input` line, it will wait for you to enter a response before continuing.
 Type your response and then press <kbd>Enter</kbd>, this will allow the program to collect your response.
 Try it again with a different `input` number.

 --- /task ---